-2.2 Capital Projects Process - In 2016, the Board of Directors approved the Tahoe Donner Capital Projects Process for evaluating, tracking and documenting capital projects from preliminary idea to post-project review.
-Hundreds of ideas have been submitted to this process through the outreach efforts described above.
+In 2016, the Board of Directors approved the Tahoe Donner Capital Projects Process for evaluating, tracking and documenting capital projects from preliminary idea to post-project review.
+Hundreds of ideas have been submitted to this process through the outreach efforts described under Member Input.